JAIST Gallery | Tatsu Matsuda Architects

 February 15, 2013

-The gallery for the 3rd biggest puzzles collections in the world.
-At the entrance hall of the university’s existing building, a space to exhibit a various collections, a space where children can play puzzles in theirs hands freely, a space to archive and arrange the puzzles and the documents, were required.
+JAIST Gallery is the space for the 3rd biggest puzzle collections in the world.
+At the entrance hall of the university’s existing building, a space to exhibit various collections, a space where children can play puzzles in theirs hands freely, space to archive and arrange the puzzles and the documents, were required.

-According to the scale condition of exhibition area and the optimum dimensions for exhibition, we chose the cube with 300mm of one side as basic size and adopt “N” Penta Cube, which is combined by 5 basic cubes as a basic unit for the space.
-Having supposed a “8×9×10” right-angled parallelepiped fop the big boxed puzzle which could be solved by 144 “N” Penta Cubes, we solved this puzzle problem by using the special algorithmic program.
-The completed boxed form of right-angled parallelepiped was decomposed to 12 parts, which were realigned in the gallery space.
+According to the scale condition of the exhibition area and the optimum dimensions for the exhibition, we chose the cube with 300 mm of one side as basic size and adopt “N” Penta Cube, which is combined by 5 basic cubes as a basic unit for space.
+Having supposed an “8×9×10” right-angled parallelepiped fop the big boxed puzzle which could be solved by 144 “N” Penta Cubes, we solved this puzzle problem by using the special algorithmic program.
+The completed boxed form of right-angled parallelepiped was decomposed into 12 parts, which were realigned in the gallery space.

 This space is made up of the exactly same form units of 144 “N” Penta Cubes, letting us imagine the innumerable suppositional combinations.
 The visitors who enter into this puzzle space will explore and solve the space Puzzle while experiencing the special rules by their body directly.
 What we searched here is the possibilities of space where Puzzles and Architecture are coexisting.